 But when we use body language and facial expressions that help seniors clearly and easily understand our meaning, it reduces confusion, agitation, and anger and also increases cooperation.

-These nonverbal dementia communication techniques make caregiving easier and improve quality of life for both of you.
+Using these nonverbal communication techniques to talk to someone with dementia makes caregiving easier and improves quality of life for both of you.

 We explain what nonverbal communication is and share 6 helpful tips that you can use right away.

 What are nonverbal dementia communication techniques?